Student Action Teams

 Get involved and make a difference!

-Brunswick Action Team has also traveled to Volunteers of America’s affordable senior housing programs (in Portland and on Peaks Island to lend a hand and socialize with residents.
-Getting out and helping seniors and veterans has also been the primary activities of Action Teams of Poland High and York High School.
+The Brunswick Student Action Team has also traveled to Volunteers of America’s affordable senior housing programs (in Portland and on Peaks Island to lend a hand and socialize with residents.
+Getting out and helping seniors and veterans has also been the primary activities of Student Action Teams of Poland High and York High School.
 All four teams have made significant contributions to Food Security for Seniors by collecting food and bringing donations to food pantries.
-In York, Action Team Captains have seen the need to shovel snow for seniors who are living alone; many times seniors or public safety officials have contacted York’s Action Team to ask for their assistance.
+In York, Action Team Captains have seen the need to shovel snow for seniors who are living alone; many times seniors or public safety officials have contacted York’s Student Action Team to ask for their assistance.

 For questions and details, call 207-373-1140 or send an email to email@example.com